Kill3rKai/Lilly_V2.5/Response Intelligence/README.md

-# Response Inteligence
+# Response Intelligence
-**Goal:** To Make The AI's Response Handling Neater.

-# Added Functions Of This Update:
-- Does Not Respond To Every Message Clogging Chat
-- Responds When Spoken To
-- Jumps Into Ongoing Conversations
-- Initiates Conversations On Its Own

-# V2.5 Update 2.5.18
+**Objective:** Improve the AI’s response handling to create cleaner, more natural conversations.

+---

+## New Features (v2.5.18)

-## Added Response Intelligence
+### Response Intelligence Enhancements
-- Does Not Respond To Every Message Clogging Chat
+- Avoids responding to every message, reducing chat clutter
-- Responds When Spoken To
+- Responds only when directly addressed
-- Jumps Into Ongoing Conversations
-- Initiates Conversations On Its Own
+- Detects and participates in ongoing conversations
+- Can initiate conversations when appropriate

+---

+## Version 2.5 Update — 2.5.18

-**Adding Response Intelligence To The AI System**
+### Added: Response Intelligence
+This update introduces improved response logic, allowing the AI to interact more intelligently within active conversations.

+---

-# Patch Notes
+## Patch Notes

-## V2.5 BugFixes 2.5.18
+### v2.5 Bug Fixes — 2.5.18

-### Response Intelligence
+#### Response Intelligence
-  - AI Speaks In Active Channels

-**Before The AI Could Speak In All Channels It Had Access To.
-(Admin Chats; Logging Channels), This Patch Fixed This**
+- AI now speaks only in appropriate, active channels

+**Previously, the AI could respond in all accessible channels (e.g., admin or logging channels).
+This update restricts responses to intended conversation channels.**